MarkusStark07/rndipdos/README.md

 This software was made for educational, legal and ethical use, the author of this software is not liable for any unethical or illegal use of this software!
 By using this software, you agree to the legal and ethical use of this software!

-This is compact version of this tool, i'm still working on install script and adjusting the tool for installed version.
+This is portable version of this tool, i'm still working on install script and adjusting the tool for installed version.

   _    _                 _                   _